unskript/Awesome-CloudOps-Automation/AWS/legos/aws_attach_new_policy_to_user/README.md

         PolicyName: Policy name to apply the permissions to the user.

 ## Lego Input
-This Lego takes take two input UserName and PolicyName.
+This Lego takes three inputs handle, UserName and PolicyName.

 ## See it in Action